 - Provide detail about your talk.
 Have you given this talk before?
 If so, where and when?
 Will your talk include a demo?
 Hands-on exercises?
 Singing and dancing?

-- Upload a photo and bio with your account.
+- Upload a photo and bio to your eclipse.org account.
+This information is displayed on the Speakers page on the website after the program is chosen.
 Use the bio to explain why your experience, knowledge, and presentation skills will help make your talk worthwhile.

 Choosing a good Session Title can be tricky.
 Your title should be short, descriptive, and catchy.
 If you want people to attend your talk, work on the title!
 Here's a simple test: If you are faced with choosing between the following two talks, which one would you choose?
 Pimp My Editor or Improving the Visual and Functional Attributes of the Eclipse Editor Through the Addition of Compelling Visual Communication Elements?